influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/pyarrow.md

 ---
 title: Use the PyArrow library to analyze data
-seotitle: Use the PyArrow library to read and analyze InfluxDB query results from a bucket powered by InfluxDB IOx.
 description: >
   Install and run [PyArrow](https://arrow.apache.org/docs/python/) to read and analyze InfluxDB query results from a bucket powered by InfluxDB IOx.
 weight: 101